View full guide »

 Canada has expanded its biometrics program.
 Most applicants for entry/visitor visas, study permits, work permits or permanent residence will need to provide biometrics as part of the application process.
 Biometrics will be valid for 10 years from the date they are provided.
 U.S. nationals seeking work permits or study permits are exempt from the biometrics requirement.

 Foreign nationals who have lived in certain designated countries for more than six months in the 12 months prior to the application, and who are coming to Canada for more than six months, require an immigration medical as a condition of entry.
 This requirement may delay the application process, as a work permit applicant who needs an immigration medical must usually apply through a visa office outside of Canada.

 A foreign national (and any accompanying dependants) seeking entry to Canada may be inadmissible due to criminal convictions, medical conditions or prior entry refusals.
 If any of these potential admissibility issues apply to a foreign national, the situation must be assessed well in advance to determine whether entry is possible.
 Where a candidate is inadmissible due to criminality, steps can sometimes be taken to remedy the situation depending upon the seriousness of the offence, the length of time since it occurred and the number of convictions.

 The accompanying spouse and children of a foreign worker will need to obtain immigration documentation.
-Spouses may qualify for a work permit under the spousal employment program.
+Spouses will usually qualify for an open work permit under the spousal employment program.
 Children who will attend school will need a study permit or a visitor record.
 Accompanying children may also qualify for an open work permit, allowing them to work.

 g.
 Renewals of work permits